 Don’t Lose Your Head has soooo many memorable and funny moments.
 For me, it immediately starts at the beginning when heads are being chopped one after another.
 Each time it happens, there’s a silence, and then, the crowd cheers as if it was a football game, and someone had marked a goal!
 Camembert closes that opening scene with a typically Carry On line “Carry on chopping!”
 Citizen Camembert is way too amused by the guillotine and that hilarious.
 Of course, Kenneth Williams uses the proper facial expressions.

-The whole head-chopping business was a rather barbaric one, and the film brilliantly makes fun of it.
+The whole head-chopping business was a rather barbarian one, and the film brilliantly makes fun of it.
 We can also think of that scene where the two English heroes save the Duke de Pommefrite.
-As this one is placed on the guillotine, a lady arrives with an important message for him, to what he answers: “Drop it in the basket- I’ll read it later.”
-This was one of the most memorable and deliciously absurd lines of the film, and it was Sid James and Jim Dale’s idea!
+As this one is placed on the guillotine, a lady arrives with an important message for him, to what he answers: “Drop it in the basket- I’ll read it later”.
+That was one of the most memorable and deliciously absurd lines of the film, and it was Sid James and Jim Dale’s idea!
 (3).
 Well, we’re glad it was taken into consideration.

 Sir Rodney Ffing: Did you hear that Darcy, my dear?
 They’re actually chopping their heads off over there.